dataaxiom/ghcr-cleanup-action/README.md

 Setting `keep-n-untagged` to 0 has the same effect as setting the `delete-untagged` option to true, deleting all untagged images.

+When used with `delete-tags` the `keep-n-tagged` option will only process tags from within the `delete-tags` setting, otherwise by default `keep-n-tagged` will operate on the full tag set of the registry.

 ### `keep-n-tagged`

 Includes for deletion all tagged images but excludes (keeps) a number of them.